 Top 5 Reasons to Support the Historic Tax Credit

-In the last 30 years, the federal historic tax credit has revitalized communities and created 2.2 million jobs through the rehabilitation of more than 38,000 historic buildings.
+In the last 30 years, the federal historic tax credit has revitalized communities and created 2.4 million jobs through the rehabilitation of nearly 40,000 historic buildings.
 In some places, it has helped reinvent a vacant snack food factory as a world class contemporary art museum.
 In others, it has given a shuttered school new life as senior housing, and remade an abandoned brewery into a social services center for the disabled and disadvantaged.

 Through these community-enriching projects, the federal historic tax credit is improving the lives of Americans in significant ways.
 The federal historic tax credit: